LucasWaelti/kalibr-wiki/Bag-format.md

-All applications in this toolbox use ROS bags as a source for its sensor data (image and imu data)
+All applications in Kalibr use ROS bags as a source for its sensor data (image and IMU).

 ##Using image files and IMU csv files
 A bagcreater script is provided to use image files and/or IMU data for the calibration